Things to Know Before Buying a Detail Sander

 What’s the difference between a detail sander and a random orbit sander?

 There are a lot of different types of sander out there, and they’re all designed for different purposes.
 Random orbit sanders are rotary tools at heart- they spin a sanding disc to remove paint or varnish and must be circular in shape.
 Detail sanders do not spin.
-The motor inside them causes the sanding pad to vibrate in a tight arc, which means the pad can be created in a delta shape to get into tight spaces and corners.
+The motor inside a detail sander causes the sanding pad to vibrate in a tight arc, which means the pad can be created in a delta shape to get into tight spaces and corners.

 What’s the best use for a detail sander?